Friz-zy/pyspaces/security.md

 [src](https://mjg59.dreamwidth.org/33170.html)

 Major kernel subsystems are not namespaced like:
 SELinux
 Cgroups
 file systems under /sys
 /proc/sys, /proc/sysrq-trigger, /proc/irq, /proc/bus

 Devices are not namespaced:
 /dev/mem
 /dev/sd* file system devices
-Kernel Modules
+kernel modules

 If you can communicate or attack one of these as a privileged process, you can own the system.
 [src](https://opensource.com/business/14/7/docker-security-selinux)